awsdocs/aws-doc-sdk-examples/cpp/example_code/cloudtrail/README.md

-# CloudTrail code examples for the SDK for Kotlin
+# CloudTrail code examples for the SDK for C++

 ## Overview

-Shows how to use the AWS SDK for Kotlin to work with AWS CloudTrail.
+Shows how to use the AWS SDK for C++ to work with AWS CloudTrail.

 <!--custom.overview.start-->
 <!--custom.overview.end-->